craigmcn/craigmcn.github.io/_posts/2007/2007-04-27-this-n-that.md

 ---
 title: 'This &#8216;n&#8217; that'
 date: 2007-04-27T20:30:00+00:00
-excerpt: |
-  Nothin' much.
-Just realized that I used "It's all over but the crying" for both posts about the ending of
+excerpt: "Just realized that I used “It's all over but the crying” for both posts about the ending of Roll Up the Rim"
 layout: post
 categories:
   - Opinion